 There are plenty of attractive places to invest in real estate in the United States, with many of the Southern states coming to mind.
 Texas, Georgia, and North Carolina all have some great deals just waiting to be scooped up.
 However, if you’re thinking about investing in real estate, you may want to consider Florida.
-The state attracts many out of state buyers along with international investors, and for some good reasons.
+The state attracts many out of state buyers along with international investors, which makes the Florida real estate market potentially lucrative.
 Here’s a look at five things you need to know about investing in Florida real estate.

 1. The Recession Took Its Toll

-When the housing boom occurred, developers quickly converted thousands of apartments into condos.
+When the housing boom occurred, developers investing in Florida real estate quickly converted thousands of apartments into condos.
 The Recession led to less construction in Florida, and this coupled with increasing rental demand has led to a rental property owner’s market.

 2. Rent is Rising Steadily

 Many of the major counties in Florida have seen the average apartment rental rate rise over 5% from this time last year.
 Miami-Dade County’s average apartment rent was up 6%, with Palm Beach County and Broward County’s rent rising 8% each.
-This is part of what makes much of South Florida such an interesting investment opportunity.
+This is part of what makes much of the South Florida real estate market such an interesting investment opportunity.

 3. Being a Landlord Can Be Very Lucrative

 With rental rates being so high, landlords have been put in a strong position.
 Vacancy rates are very low, giving landlords a firm control of the marketplace.
-For many investors, this has led to a major shift in goals.
+For many investors in the Florida real estate market, this has led to a major shift in goals.
 Instead of fixing and flipping houses, many are choosing to rent out their investment properties and pay off their home’s mortgage – which can be done with such high rent prices.

 4. There is Plenty of Foreign Investment